 Nick Bent is a Lecturer in Physiotherapy.
-He is Year 1 Tutor for the BSc Physiotherapy programme and will also be Admissions Tutor for the MSc (pre-registration) Physiotherapy programme from March 2014.
+He is Year 1 Tutor for the BSc Physiotherapy programme and Admissions Tutor for the MSc (pre-registration) Physiotherapy programme.

 MSc Sports Medicine 2001

 Member of Chartered Society of Physiotherapy 1998

 Nick Bent qualified with a BSc (Hons) in Physiotherapy from the University of Manchester in 1998 and achieved an MSc in Sports Medicine from the University of Nottingham in 2001.

 Between 1998 and 2003, he worked as a physiotherapist at NHS hospitals in Walsall, Tamworth and Nottingham, as well as Aston Villa and West Bromwich Albion football clubs.
 His clinical caseload was made up of musculoskeletal conditions, with a focus on rehabilitation of lower limb sports injuries, particularly those of the anterior cruciate ligament (ACL).